jump-dev/JuMP.jl/doc/example.rst

     m = Model(:Max)

 .. note::
-   Your model doesn't have to be called m - its just a name.
+   Your model doesn't have to be called m - it's just a name.

 .. hint::
    The colon ``:`` operator defines a `symbol <http://docs.julialang.org/en/latest/manual/metaprogramming/#symbols>`_.